IS A WEIMARANER RIGHT FOR YOU AND YOUR FAMILY?

 Utility Gundog - A Versatile Breed

 The versatile Weimaraner (nicknamed the "Grey Ghost" due to its unique colour) is a dedicated companion dog.
 From the early years of the breed to the present, they have lived with people both as companions and hunting dogs.
 Originally they were kept on the large estates by the Game Warden who always had two or three who hunted with him during the day, and lived in his house at night.
-They are not kennel dogs and will suffer the shut away continually from their people.
-Dependence on human companionship is exceptionally strong.
-Weimaraner will give unconditional love and affection for the family.
+They are not kennel dogs and will suffer if shut away continually from their people.
+Dependence on human companionship is exceptionally strong and Weimaraners will give unconditional love and affection to all the family.

 The following is an excerpt from the "Tarheel Weimaraner Club, USA information sheet":

 "dog trainer Matthew Margolis writes: "Weimaraners embody all the negative characteristics of the hunting breeds.
-They are stubborn and strong-will and try to get away with everything possible."
-The Weimaraner' s pushy personality requires that their owner be a firm, fair leader.
+They are stubborn and strong-willed and try to get away with everything possible."
+The Weimaraner's pushy personality requires that their owner be a firm, fair leader.
 Without clear leadership, they will take over the household.
-Virginia Alexander and Jackie Isabel, long-time Weimaraner fanciers and breeders say that "Weimaraners are a breed for those who enjoy it dog that is intensely devoted and responsive to attention -and the they demand attention, and will follow owners from room to room, and lying down with body contact when the owners sit down and".
+Virginia Alexander and Jackie Isabel, long-time Weimaraner fanciers and breeders say that "Weimaraners are a breed for those who enjoy a dog that is intensely devoted and responsive to attention - they demand attention, and will follow owners from room to room, usually lying down with body contact when the owners sit down."
 They are not a breed that can be ignored for long periods of time!"

 What can I do with the Weimaraner?

 Weimaraners in Australia are currently used for both quail and duck hunting.
-When working quail or rabbits take in working a lot closer than other breeds such as the GSP, or Brittany, which is a good thing for those who like to be close to the quarry Weimaraners are well known for their dedication to hunting and to the master.
+When working quail or rabbits they tend in working a lot closer than other breeds such as the GSP, or Brittany, which is a good thing for those who like to be close to the quarry.
+Weimaraners are well known for their dedication to hunting and to the master.
 They have great noses and very rarely lose wounded game, most are natural retrievers and swimmers.
-Since early 1970s they have been running in retrieving trials in most Australian states, and have become well respected.

 Weimaraners learn quickly and are eager to please their handler.
 Excessive repetition of an exercise can lead to boredom and disobedience.
 They do not like excessive force but respond well to the food training methods and to light correction and praise methods.
 Weimaraners have excelled in Obedience Trials over the years with many best in trials and Australian Obedience Champions produced in most states.